Answer all the questions

 Topic: Poetic Forms

-⭐ Heptametre refers to a line of poetry that contains seven metrical feet.
-It is commonly found in long, formal poems and offers a rhythmic flow that is both expansive and varied.
+Heptametre refers to a line of poetry that has seven metrical feet.
+It is often used in long poems and provides a rhythmic structure that is both expansive and varied.

 Explanation: